rdentato/tst/tutorial/tutorial.md

     tstif(f,"Skipping file tests") {
       // A bunch of checks that should read from the file } else {
-      // Alterantive checks (or any appropriate action) }
+      // Alterantive checks (or some other appropriate action) }
   }
 ```

+You might have achieved the same result using a simple `if` but using
+`tstif`, instead, will report in the log the fact that you skipped a group of tests.

 The `testif` function is also the basis for handling tags.
 Say you have a set of
 tests that are very expensive to run (e.g. too slow) and you want to be able to
 exclude them for certain runs.
 For this you can create up to eight tags per